 Many are unaware of this serious condition that can result in fatal complications.

-Sepsis takes the lives of over 18 children each day in the U.S. yet many Americans are unaware of this serious condition that can result in fatal complications.
+Sepsis takes the lives of over 18 children each day in the United States.
+Yet many Americans are unaware of this serious condition that can result in fatal complications.

-Sepsis Alliance’s annual sepsis awareness survey reveals awareness of sepsis reached a new high with 65 percent of U.S. adults reporting they have heard the term sepsis, compared to 44 percent four years ago.
+Sepsis Alliance’s annual sepsis awareness survey reveals awareness of sepsis reached a new high.

-Unfortunately, the survey results also show that sepsis symptoms are not well known, with only 12 percent of those surveyed knowing the symptoms of sepsis.
-And there is a lack of urgency in seeking medical attention, despite sepsis taking more than 270,000 lives a year in the U.S.
+Unfortunately, the survey results also show that sepsis symptoms are not well known.
+Only 12 percent of those surveyed knew the symptoms of sepsis.
+There is a lack of urgency in seeking medical attention.

-Mortality from sepsis, the body’s life-threatening reaction to an infection, increases by as much as eight percent for every hour that treatment is delayed.
-As many as 80 percent of sepsis deaths could be prevented with rapid diagnosis and treatment.
+Mortality from sepsis increases by as much as eight percent for every hour that treatment is delayed.
+Rapid diagnosis and treatment could prevent as many as 80 percent of sepsis deaths.

-Yet while three out of four people strongly agree it is important to respond urgently to signs of a stroke, only half would do the same for signs of sepsis – despite it being twice as common and deadly as stroke.
+Yet three out of four people strongly agree it is important to respond urgently to signs of a stroke.
+Only half would do the same for signs of sepsis – despite it being twice as common and deadly as stroke.

-To remedy this situation, the Sepsis Alliance is rolling out “It’s About TIME.”
-In a similar vein as the stroke awareness acronym “FAST,” ”It’s about TIME” is intended to spread awareness of sepsis symptoms:
+To remedy this situation, the Sepsis Alliance is rolling out “It’s About TIME.
+“It’s about TIME” is intended to spread awareness of sepsis symptoms:

 - T = Temperature – higher or lower than normal

 - I = Infection – may have signs and symptoms of infection